About

 For Fun...

 When I'm not working, I enjoy playing tennis, solving cryptic crosswords, reading about politics/history, writing, salsa and bachata dancing, and learning languages!
-I'm also an (extremely) amateur guitar player and an (even more) amateur juggler.
+I also enjoy the occasional game of rapid chess, and am a fan of the Sicilian Dragon.

-If you're interested in any of the stuff I talked about, don't hesitate to drop me an email!
+If you're interested in any of the stuff I talked about, don't hesitate to reach out :-)